-I made Lego Mini Figure Cake Pops for my son’s Lego party!
+I made Lego Mini Figure Cake Pops for my son’s Lego Birthday Party!
 Aren’t they cute?

 - One can of frosting (or make your own)

 - Yellow Candy Melts

 - Gourmet Writer Food Decorator Pens

 - Mini Marshmallows or M&M’s (see instructions below)